 Mer Bleue Bog

 An Instagram-worthy boardwalk, unique wildlife and a picturesque landscape are only a few of the elements that draw people to the Mer Bleue Bog.
 A short 20-minute drive east of downtown Ottawa takes you to this unique 7,700-year-old bog which has an ecosystem more reminiscent of the Arctic than the Ottawa Valley.
 The northern boreal landscape is home to regionally rare plants and birds that can be easily spotted along the scenic and universally accessible 1.2 kilometer boardwalk trail.
+The Mer Bleue Bog is one of several conservation areas in Ottawa’s Greenbelt that feature unique farms, forests and wetlands.
+Fall colours and activities are worth exploring at each location!

 TIP: For the ultimate Mer Bleue experience, hike up the six-kilometre (3.7-mile) forest trail that leads up to a sandy escarpment overlooking the bog’s landscape.